Champions League

 No hay anuncios

-Pedri vehemently demanded a handball from Arcebi that neither Marciniak nor Van Boekel on the VAR, both usual suspects in controversial decisions against Barça, considered punishable.
-Earlier, an inaccurate Olmo took too long to finish a good counterattack, and Ferran headed a fine Eric cross too softly at the far post.
-Just before halftime, another counterattack punished Barça's self-confidence.
-Cubarsí had to go in for a tackle in a play in which Lautaro was already on target, and although Marciniak didn't award a penalty, VAR warned him: the Estanyol center-back snatched the ball away from him, but stepped on his foot. Çalhanoğlu didn't miss.
-The refereeing—and the Italians, who kept pestering Barça players at every opportunity—unnerved the Catalan side.
-Flick even sought out the Polish referee on his way to the dressing room tunnel at halftime to demand an explanation.
+Pedri vehemently demanded a handball from Arcebi that neither Marciniak nor Van Boekel, both usual suspects in controversial decisions against Barça, had previously deemed punishable.
+Barça.
+Cubarsí was having to tackle a play in which Lautaro was already on target, and although Marciniak didn't award a penalty, VAR warned him: the Estanyol center-back snatched the ball away from him, but the referee stepped on the players.
+The minimum that could unnerve the Catalan team was the least that could happen.
+Flick even went to find the Polish referee on the way to the changing room tunnel at halftime to demand an explanation.